 Stakeholder Perceptions of the Use of Mobile Technology in Clinical Trials

 Adoption of mobile technology for use in clinical trials relies on positive reception from key stakeholders; yet, little is known about the possible barriers and facilitators of its use from the perspectives of clinical investigators and research participants.
-The goal of CTTI’s Stakeholder Perceptions Project within the Mobile Clinical Trials (MCT) Program is to evaluate perceptions of the use of mobile technology in FDA-regulated clinical trials in order to overcome perceived obstacles and facilitate adoption.
+The goal of CTTI’s Engaging Patients and Sites Project within the Mobile Clinical Trials (MCT) Program is to evaluate perceptions of the use of mobile technology in FDA-regulated clinical trials in order to overcome obstacles and facilitate adoption.

 As part of this project, CTTI conducted a survey of potential research participants and in-depth interviews with investigators to assess their concerns and better understand perceived benefits.
 CTTI also convened an expert meeting to explore issues critical to acceptance by key stakeholders, including involving patients early and often in trial planning and design; ensuring that participants remain engaged and are able to easily communicate with site staff; selecting and tailoring devices based on study design; and addressing the unique concerns that stakeholders have around mobile clinical trials, including patient confidentiality, missing or inaccurate data, maintaining patient engagement, and a lack of uniformity among processes, devices, and platforms.
 As a next step, CTTI will work with stakeholders to develop recommendations to address barriers to, and incorporate preferences for, the use of mobile technology in clinical trials.